 Lost & Found at the Movies:

-In this program, Nein examines the complex history of women in Hollywood through two stories that bridge two dramatically different eras.
+In this program, Nein examines the complex history of women in Hollywood through two untold stories that bridge two quite different eras.

-Nein is joined by special guest Karina Longworth, longtime editor and film critic for LA Weekly and Village Voice and creator of the phenomenal podcast You Must Remember This.
+Nein is joined by special guest Karina Longworth, longtime editor and film critic for LA Weekly and Village Voice, and creator of the phenomenal podcast You Must Remember This.
 Longworth’s new book, Seduction: Sex, Lies and Stardom in Howard Hughes’ Hollywood, probes the inner workings of Hollywood’s Golden Age through a group portrait of the many, many women who were involved, professionally and/or romantically, with millionaire mogul and prolific womanizer Howard Hughes (among them Billie Dove, Ida Lupino, Katharine Hepburn, Ava Gardner, Lana Turner, Jean Harlow, and Jane Russell).
-Discussing this fascinating exploration of power, sex, censorship, and commoditized male desire in Hollywood, she’ll even throw in a few revelations that are not in the book.
+Discussing this fascinating exploration of power, sex, censorship, and commoditized male desire in Hollywood, she’ll even share a few hitherto unknown revelations.

 In a brief prologue, the program will explore the silent era and a forgotten heyday of women screenwriters and directors in Hollywood: pioneers such as Alice Guy Blaché (almost certainly the first woman to direct films), Lois Weber, Frances Marion, Gener Gauntier, Dorothy Arzner, Jeanie MacPherson, Zora Neale Hurston, and many others.
 A short video segment with Jane Gaines, scholar and originator of the Women Film Pioneers Project, will look at the work of a few of these artists: why we know so little about them, and how some of their films are finally coming to light.